Camelopardalis | Cancer | Canes Venatici | Canis Major | Canis Minor | Capricornus | Carina | Cassiopeia | Centaurus

-There are two extrasolar planetary systems in the constellation Columba.
+There is one extrasolar planetary system in the constellation Columba.
 The table below shows the length of the planet's orbital period around its parent star, which we know of as a year.
 The mass of the extrasolar planet is compared to that of Jupiter, our Solar System's largest planet, known by astronomers as the 'Jovian scale'.

 Extrasolar Planets Table